How do I change the VPC for an Amazon RDS DB instance?

 How can I move my Amazon Relational Database Service (Amazon RDS) DB instance from an existing Amazon Virtual Private Cloud (Amazon VPC) to a new VPC?

+To move an Amazon RDS DB instance to a new VPC, you must change its subnet group.
 Before you move the RDS DB instance to a new network, configure the new VPC, including the security group inbound rules, the subnet group, and the route tables.
-When you change the VPC for a DB instance, the instance reboots when the instance moves from one network to another.
-Because the DB instance isn't accessible while the instance is being moved, change the VPC during a scheduled maintenance window.
+When you change the VPC for a DB instance, the instance reboots when it moves from one network to another.
+Because the DB instance isn't accessible while it's being moved, change the VPC during a planned change window that is outside the RDS weekly maintenance window.

 You can't change the VPC for a DB instance if: